Case Study: AUTOVACUUM ON FIRE

 • Increased maintenance_work_mem

-• Monitored n_dead_tup
+• Monitored n_dead_tup for early warning

 Lessons Learned: